Jrogbaaa/The-Way/README.md

 ## Authentication & Access

 This application uses Supabase for user authentication and management, primarily leveraging Google OAuth for sign-in and sign-up.

+**OAuth Callback Route**

+When using OAuth providers like Google, the authentication flow involves redirecting the user to the provider's site and then back to the application.
+This application now uses a dedicated callback route at `/auth/callback` to handle the redirect from the OAuth provider.
+This route is responsible for exchanging the received authentication code for a user session using Supabase's `exchangeCodeForSession` method and then redirecting the user to their dashboard (`/dashboard`).
+Ensure that your OAuth provider (e.g., Google Cloud Console) is configured with the correct Redirect URI: `YOUR_APP_URL/auth/callback`.

 ### Core Technologies & Concepts